EESSI/docs/docs/site_build/site_cvmfs.md

 The build bot has two main processes:

-- [an event handler](https://github.com/EESSI/eessi-bot-software-layer/blob/develop/eessi_bot_event_handler.py) which receives events from GitHub and acts on them
+- [an event handler](https://github.com/EESSI/eessi-bot-software-layer/blob/develop/eessi_bot_event_handler.py) which receives events from GitHub and acts on them (e.g. by submitting a build job)
 - [a job manager](https://github.com/EESSI/eessi-bot-software-layer/blob/develop/eessi_bot_job_manager.py), which monitors the Slurm job queue and acts on state changes of the jobs submitted by the event handler.

 ### Requirements